 The Ram ProMaster also has multiple options for configuration, making it one to consider when looking for a van you can stand up in.

 It is available in four cargo lengths from 8 feet to 13 feet.
 There are two roof heights to choose between.
 The regular roof is 66 inches, which is excellent if you are shorter than five feet and five inches.
-The taller roof is 77 inches, which is suitable for those six feet and four inches tall.
+The taller roof is 76 inches, which is suitable for those six feet and two inches tall.

 This big van has multiple work configurations for accessing gear, and it is one of the favorite van choices for those who convert their vans for travel and camping due to its extra width, easy to find parts and affordable service.